 Up To $150 In Bonuses + up to 2.75% Interest For Becoming a Client

 One of the main reasons I decided to open a Tangerine account was because they were giving away up to $150 in cash bonuses for opening new accounts, as part of their rebranding effort to entice new customers.

-If you open one of their free savings accounts and deposit they will give you $25 plus a whopping 2.4% interest rate for 6 months.
+If you open one of their free savings accounts (including an RRSP savings account or a Tax-Free savings account) Tangerine will give you a great 2.75% interest rate for 6 months.
 You can set up a free EFT link between Tangerine and your existing chequing accounts at any bank if you want to keep using your existing chequing account.

 Once you have an active account, you can then refer your friends, family, and acquaintances for additional bonuses using your own orange key.

-I have to admit the sign up bonuses and interest rate promotions didn't hurt, but Tangerine has some other advantages (and disadvantages) over PC Financial.
+I have to admit the sign up bonuses and interest rate promotions didn't hurt, but Tangerine has some other advantages (and disadvantages) over Simplii Financial.

 Access To Scotiabank ATMs

 Tangerine has access to the entire network of Scotiabank ATMs.
-While President Choice Financial's ATMs are located
+While Simplii Financial uses the CIBC ATMs.